heemasharmadev1/sp-starter-kit-demo/README.md

 - Implementation of different customizations for SharePoint Online
 - Usage of Office UI Fabric and reusable PnP SPFx controls within the customizations

-> Additional high resolution screenshots are also available: [front page](./assets/images/hihg-res-default-home-page.png) and [front page with extended footer](./assets/images/hihg-res-default-home-page-extended-footer.png).
+> Additional high resolution screenshots are also available: [front page](./assets/images/high-res-default-home-page-contoso.png).

 ## Pre-requirements